ice-wm/FAQ/index.md

 ### Can I have bigger icons?

-From IceWM 1.2.14 it is possible to specify size of icons in IceWM preferences.
+Since IceWM 1.2.14 it is possible to specify the size of icons in the IceWM preferences.
 There are four relevant options:

 ```
     MenuIconSize=16